optimizely/library/nonblocking-snippet/README.md

 ### Option 2.
 Masking the entire `<body>`, JS only
 > _no configuration necessary_

-This variation will set `opacity:0` to the <body> prior to any elements becoming visible.
+This variation will set `visibility:hidden` to the <body> prior to any elements becoming visible.
 Once Optimizely syncronous changes have been applied, the body will be unhidden.

 #### Approach
-* Within the `<head>`, add CSSRule to dynamic CSSStyleSheet that says body `{opacity: 0}`
+* Within the `<head>`, add CSSRule to dynamic CSSStyleSheet that says body `{visibility:hidden}`
 * Wait until Optimizely synchronous changes have been applied (`lifecycle.activated`)
 * Disable dynamic CSSStyleSheet, unhiding body.